kraetzin/Bounty-on-Burn/README.md

 - Burn corpses for cash or karma!

+- Option to burn the body and items inside, or just the body.
+Can be toggled in the properties file. (requested feature)

 - Use any item that is on fire (aka "lit") or a steel and flint, to burn the corpses of slain creatures and players.

 - Activate your lit item or steel and flint, must be in your inventory(not in your backpack), right-click the corpse and choose burn body.